Heterogeneity-robust granular instruments: Introduction

-Ultimately, RGIV enables researchers to study and account for unit-level response heterogeneity, which is theoretically important in a variety of settings.
-For example, households with different marginal propensities to consume may respond very differently to aggregate consumption \citep{Fagereng2021,Lewis2021,Fuster2021}.
-Likewise, sovereign bond yields may respond to aggregate financial conditions differently depending on the country's level of government debt or from institutional differences.
-Even if differences in responses across units is not of direct interest, RGIV produces valid estimates for arbitrary aggregation of spillover responses providing interpretable estimands under heterogeneity.
+The baseline GIV estimator of \cite{Gabaix2024}, however, requires strong assumptions to satisfy the instrumental variables relevance condition and exclusion restriction and its extensions require further conditions.
+The baseline estimator requires homogeneous spillovers across units, homogeneous shock variances, skewed unit size, and idiosyncratic shocks (uncorrelated shocks between units after accounting for a \emph{known} factor structure).
+In particular, there is typically no ex-ante rationale for there to be homogeneous spillovers and shock variances across units, contributing to the gap between theory and practice.
+Furthermore, I show that there is no general guarantee that the GIV spillover estimand admits a positive-weighted average of unit-specific spillovers.
+To address these concerns, \cite{Gabaix2024} generalizes their procedure to allow for heterogeneity that is a function of observables, but the empirically important question of how to best tackle unobserved heterogeneity remains open.

+This paper's main contribution is to establish global identification for a GIV model with unit-specific spillovers and unknown shock variances.
+I propose an estimator, called robust granular instrumental variables (RGIV), that is robust in the sense that it is applicable to a wider set of environments than the baseline \cite{Gabaix2024} GIV estimator.
+Ultimately, RGIV brings the study of unit-level heterogeneity---a feature that is of substantial importance in other areas of macroeconomics{\interfootnotelinepenalty10000 \footnote{For instance, take household-level differences in the marginal propensity to consume akin to \cite{Fagereng2021,Lewis2021,Fuster2021}.}}---to the estimation of spillovers.

-Applicability to more general environments is possible because RGIV uses internally estimated idiosyncratic shocks as instruments for the aggregate variable.
-Informally, the procedure can be described sequentially.
-Guess the first unit's response to the aggregate variable and compute the resulting idiosyncratic shock.
-This shock can be used as an instrument for the rest of the units.
-If the estimated shocks are not mutually orthogonal, guess a new response for the first unit and repeat.
-Under RGIV, idiosyncratic shocks are internally estimated and individually used as instruments for other equations in the system.
-Granularity is still exploited in the sense that individual shocks (even to relatively small units) move the aggregate variable.
-In contrast, GIV only uses variation coming from aggregated idiosyncratic shocks hitting relatively large units.
+RGIV uses internally estimated idiosyncratic shocks as instruments for the size-weighted outcome variable.
+Informally, \alert{identification can be understood} sequentially.
+An initial guess of the first unit's spillover gives an estimate of the first unit's idiosyncratic shock.
+Using this estimated shock as an instrument for the size-weighted outcome variable, the remaining units' spillover coefficients and estimated idiosyncratic shocks can be computed.
+If one or more pairs of estimated idiosyncratic shocks are correlated, we can guess a new spillover for the first unit and repeat until the estimated idiosyncratic shocks are uncorrelated. \alert{The estimator I propose minimizes the GMM objective jointly}.
+RGIV makes use of granularity by exploiting the contribution of individual shocks (even to relatively small units) to movements in the size-weighted outcome variable.
+This approach differs from the baseline GIV estimator in that skewness in the size distribution of units and homogeneity in shock variances are not required.